-Due to the faster hardware on the Meta Quest 2, the app is able to show images a bit faster and can use the 90 Hz refresh rate of the Meta Quest 2.
+Due to the faster hardware on the Meta Quest 2, the app is able to show images a bit faster and can use the 90 Hz refresh rate of the Meta Quest 2 compared to Meta Quest.
 Nevertheless, you can enjoy the full experience with all our features on the first version of the Meta Quest as well.
 In Meta Quest Pro, the passthrough video mode will be in color.

 Favorites can be added and removed through three different methods: